GIZMODO-WOODS/gizmodo-woods.github.io/.github/CONTRIBUTING.md

 ## Reporting Typographical Errors and Broken Links

 If you have a GitHub account, please log in and report issues using one of the following methods:
+The information you receive may not be accepted after scrutiny here.

 - Edit the relevant file and submit a pull request.
 - Open an [Issue](https://github.com/GIZMODO-WOODS/gizmodo-woods.github.io/issues) and create a "New Issue."